iamsajidjaved/docker-compose-wordpress/README.md

  - Run ```docker-compose up```
  - Login to PHPMyAdmin.
 If you didn't change the port then it will be available on ```http://localhost.8081```.
 You don't need to enter ```host```.
 Only ```username``` and ```password``` are enough.
  - Create database
- - Access WordPress URL
- - Enter database configurations etc.
+ - Access WordPress URL.
+If you didn't change the port then it will be available on ```http://localhost.8000```.
+Complete the installation.
  - Thats it

 **Note**

- - Update the database configuration in the file before running the containers
+ - Update the database configuration as per your requirements before running the containers
- - Don't need to enter the host while logging-in to PHPMyAdmin